jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Yeah, I think my instincts were right. `Transformation` needs to be a `struct` with a `matrix` property and a `type` property since every transformation (so far) will have a `matrix` but I don't always care about the `type`.

 Refactoring wasn't so bad, it seems!
 Type system sure helped there.
 Still need to fix a couple specs, though.

+Surprised I'm having so much trouble with `scaling`.
+I wonder what's up with that.
+Hopefully just getting the math wrong.
+Well, huh.
+I recreated the test in a new `transformations` example and it seemed to work just fine!
+So something is wrong with my test setup.
+Not surprising since I had already run into intermittently failing tests.
+Guess it's time to fix those without delay!

+I haven't fixed the intermittent errors but I solved the scaling issue: It was the `when "r2 ← transform(r, m)"` step this entire time!
+I knew that matrix reconstitution was a bad idea.
+I bet I haven't even needed to distinguish these transformations by type this entire time, either ...
+That fixed it!
+Oh well, lesson learned: building out separate `Point`/`Vector` types appears to have been overkill.
+Something to refactor away later.

+I've just seen the specs return different results across multiple runs with no recompilation inbetween.
+Prediction: The intermittent errors stemmed from `MyWorld` not being reset properly between scenarios and the errors come from the scenarios being run in a randomized order.
+I'm going to try fixing that now.
+The comments _say_ the world is being recreated for each scenario, though, so what the heck.